AppliedEconBerlin/bsoe_gc_aae_2026/README.md

 - Felix Weinhardt (2014) Social Housing, Neighborhood Quality and Student Performance, *Journal of Urban Economics* 2014, vol. 82: pp.12-31. https://doi.org/10.1016/j.jue.2014.06.001

-### 4 IV (May 15, FW)
+### 4 IV (May 22, FW) NOTE: again in R203 at the Spandauer Str.
+1 (close to S Hackescher Markt) in HU Econ department

 - Introduction: The Wald estimator, IV with homogeneous treatment effects, assessment of instruments
 - LATE: can we learn anything when treatment effects are heterogeneous?
+How to do IV-complier analysis
 - Stata implementations
 - Essential references in bold